dawsers/hyprscroller/README.md

 latest `git` changes, but I will be slower to keep up with those, as there are too many API changes going on upstream.

-Aside from those versions, even though the feature set will be frozen for them, *hyprscroller* also supports most official Hyprland releases fromm v0.35 to v0.44.1.
+Aside from those two versions, even though the feature set will be frozen for them, *hyprscroller* also supports most official Hyprland releases from v0.35 to v0.44.1.